jamiephillips212/reading-notes/code-102/the-coders-computer.md

     Tab can be used to completed the command line, ONLY if there is a possible outcome

   `mkdir` (make directory)

     - Alternative to right clicking a folder to create a new folder

   `touch` (create a new file)

-   Alternative to right clicking a folder to create a new folder
+  - Alternative to left clicking a folder to create a new folder

 # Four important features to look for in a text editor?